 The Expression of Interest is a light-touch online form that allows the CPF team to collect basic information from you to assess if your proposal is eligible, feasible and competitive.
-You will be asked to give information about your organisation and your partners, the cultural heritage that your project will focus on and why it is at risk.
-At this stage we would expect an indication of the additional outcome/s your project will meet
+You will be asked to give information about your organisational track record in delivering similar projects, who your partners are, the cultural heritage that your project will focus on, why it is at risk and what activities you propose to address those risks.
+We also require you to provide a high-level indicative budget and estimate for how much grant you expect to apply for.